 How to get to Carturesti Carusel Bookstore?

 Because it is located in the Bucharest city centre, in the Bucharest Old Town, the bookstore is easily accessible by metro from quite any part of the city, the closest Metro station is called “Universitate” and is just a few minutes away from Carturesti.

-If you wish, you get out of metro at “Unirii” station, and take a nice relaxing walk through the narrow streets, admire the old buildings in the Old Town so you can get in the atmosphere before you arrive at Carturesti Bookstore.
+If you wish, you get out of the metro at “Unirii” station and take a nice relaxing walk through the narrow streets, admire the old buildings in the Old Town so you can get in the atmosphere before you arrive at Carturesti Bookstore.

 If you wish to google the exact location, here it is what you should search for: “Strada Lipscani 55, București 030033, Romania”.

 Travel without worries during COVID-19

 Important to know

 You can visit Cărturești Carusel Bookstore every day because it is open daily:

 Monday to Wednesday from 10:00 am to 10:00 pm and